SteeltoeOSS/Documentation/docs/connectors/redis.md

 cf restage myApp
 ```

->NOTE: The preceding commands assume you use the Redis service provided by Pivotal on Cloud Foundry.
+>The preceding commands assume you use the Redis service provided by Pivotal on Cloud Foundry.
 If you use a different service, you have to adjust the `create-service` command to fit your environment.

 This connector also works with the [Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/).